 No. One of the perks of studying in this program is that you do not have to spend time or money on the LSAT exam.
 As long as you meet the progression and eligibility requirements in our program, you’ll be admitted into the University of Sussex’s Law program.

-The amount of tuition a Canadian student can expect to pay for Law School at the University of Sussex in 2019/20 is approximately $29,000 CAD per year (at current September 2018 exchange rates and equivalent to £16,750).
-This rate is comparable with the top Ontario Law Schools.
-We suggest that you research the costs of any university that you are planning to attend.
+The amount of tuition a Canadian student can expect to pay for Law School at the University of Sussex in 2020/21 is approximately $31,000 CAD per year (at current November 2019 exchange rates and equivalent to £18,500).
+Laurier students who go to Sussex as part of the BA+LLB program receive a 10% tuition discount for their first year of study only.
 Learn more about the cost of tuition at Laurier.